-Poor H and T, mind you, had two giant bundles of firewood each on their laps during this pointless circling through Huntington Lake, and had no room to move since we had packed far more than anyone needed for a camping trip.
+Poor H and T, mind you, had two giant bundles of firewood each on their laps during this pointless circling through Huntington Lake, and had no room to move since we had packed far more than anyone needed for a camping trip to Mono Hot Springs.

 So we checked in with the tiny visitor’s center on Kaiser Pass, hoping for some good news.
 There wasn’t any.

 We decided we would go to our campsite anyway.
 We reserved it, after all.

 We agreed that we would drive back down in the morning and check-in properly.
 At the time, that seemed very important for some reason.

 After a slow and treacherous descent up the mountain pass toward Mono Springs, and listening to “Bound 2” by Kanye several times (because it is Lia’s most hated song), we reached camp.
 Our trip, which was supposed to take 6 hours, took just north of 10.